GenericMappingTools/gmt/doc/rst/source/basemap.rst

 The following section illustrates the use of the options by giving some examples for the available map projections.
 Note how scales may be given in several different ways depending on the projection.
 Also note the use of upper case letters to specify map width instead of map scale.
+Finally, since so many examples are given we present them using the modern mode [REF] "one-liner" syntax, which can be used to simplify modern mode scripts with a *single* plot command.

 Non-geographical Projections
 ----------------------------